tildetown/rodo/README.md

 # rodo

-An easy-to-use todo list program for people who live on the command line written in Racket
+A simple to-do list tool for people who live on the command-line

 By: Jesse Laprade